matter-labs/zksync-web-era-docs/docs/dev/how-to/estimate-gas.md

 # Estimate gas

+L2 gas fees depend on L1 gas fees because we publish storage diffs on layer 1 and we also verify the zero k proofs on layer 1.

+Usually not needed to be done explicitly ..
+User can do it, or SDK will do it implicitly.
+Why not just leave the SDK to do it?
+Most often yes, left to SDK.
+Usually needed when you want to display a fee for the user.

-Estimating gas is a requirement for the following use cases:
+Estimating gas is a (requirement) for the following use cases:

-- Sending transactions on:
+- Sending transactions on (can leave to SDK):
     - L1 to L1
     - L1 to L2
     - L2 to L2
-- ??anything else??
+- Usually needed when you want to display a fee for the user.

 ## L1 to L1

-To estimate gas for L1 to L1 transactions, use the Ethereum `eth_estimateGas` method.

-??is this only sent to a layer 1 node, or zkSync also??
+To estimate gas for L1 to L1 transactions, use the Ethereum `eth_estimateGas` method and send to a layer 1 node.

 :::info More info
 For more information and live testing, check out the [Ethereum JSON RPC docs](https://ethereum.github.io/execution-apis/api-documentation/).